Last Updated on 2026-06-16 by Daev Roehr

 Also very bad is the platter is crushed into the base and doesn’t turn.
 It might have a unfixable bent spindle.
 Rats again.
 The seller kindly reduced the price to what a parts unit would be, so there’s that.

-And the precious 2nd gen head shell is in good shape, the base can be re-glued, and the dust cover is usable with no major cracks.
-Oh, and the drive assy and electronics still looks good too.
+On the plus side, the precious 2nd gen head shell is in good shape, the base can be re-glued, and the dust cover is usable with no major cracks.
+Oh, and the motor and drive assy electronics still looks good too.

 However, the other turntable arrived in really good shape (most excellent packaging), and a cursory examination shows it’s basically working.
 A forty year old turntable will undoubtedly require some refurbishing so that’s next on the docket for this unit, which I’ve now dubbed “Prime”.